 I also had one other question I have always wondered.
 Where do millionaires keep their money?
 In the sense that FDIC insurance only covers $250,000 at the bank and SIPC only covers $500,000 at the brokerage.
 I mean, I can’t see Bill Gates putting $250,000 at thousands of banks across the country, nor can I imagine Lou Simpson’s net worth getting wiped down to half a million because of a bankrupt Scottrade.
 Ha!
 So when people accumulate millions, what becomes the “safe spot” to keep it?

 When I went to hit “reply” in the comments section, I realized that it was nearly 1,500 words so I thought it might be better to just post it as its own in the event some of you were interested in where billionaires and millionaires like Bill Gates or Lou Simpson invest their cash.
-It really has nothing to do with beginners, otherwise I could have gotten an About.com article out of it, but it might still interest those of you who are curious about these sorts of things.
+It really has nothing to do with beginners, otherwise I could have gotten an Investing for Beginners article out of it, but it might still interest those of you who are curious about these sorts of things.

 Here is my answer …

 First, you have to realize that “money” in one sense doesn’t exist.
 It is an idea.
 If you are talking about the green pieces of paper the Treasury department prints, there is only about $575 billion in circulation yet household assets in the United States are valued at more than $50 trillion.